 More Resources to Address Cultural Needs

 In addition to the cultural competency resource portal, Cigna network providers can take advantage of discounted rates on language assistance and interpretation services.
-They also have free access to CultureVision, an online database providing insights into more than 60 cultural communities and their perspectives on communication and etiquette, diet and nutrition, family patterns, appropriate treatment protocols, and more.
+They also have access to a curated cultural insight center that provides detailed information on dozens of cultural communities and their perspectives on communication and etiquette, diet and nutrition, appropriate treatment protocols, and more.

 Further Steps to Reduce Bias and Health Inequities